bookwyrm-social/documentation/content/running_bookwyrm/install-prod-dockerless.md

 ---
 Title: Installing Without Docker
-Date: 2022-10-02
+Date: 2023-8-19
 Order: 2
 ---

 This project is still young and isn't, at the moment, very stable, so please proceed with caution when running in production.

-This method of installation is more involved, and therefore is for more experienced admins.
-Docker install is recommended This install method assumes you already have ssl configured with certificates available
+This method of installation is more involved, and therefore is for more experienced admins. **Docker install is the recommended method** as there may not be much support available for Dockerless installation.
+If you have expertise in this area, we would love your help to improve this documentation!

+This install method assumes you already have ssl configured with certificates available.

 ## Server setup
 - Get a domain name and set up DNS for your server.
 You'll need to point the nameservers of your domain on your DNS provider to the server where you'll be hosting BookWyrm.
 Here are instructions for [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars)
 - Set your server up with appropriate firewalls for running a web application (this instruction set is tested against Ubuntu 20.04).
 Here are instructions for [DigitalOcean](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04)
 - Set up an email service (such as [Mailgun](https://documentation.mailgun.com/en/latest/quickstart.html)) and the appropriate SMTP/DNS settings.
 Use the service's documentation for configuring your DNS
 - Install dependencies.
-On debian this could look like `apt install postgresql redis nginx python3-venv python3-pip python3-dev libpq-dev`
+On debian this could look like `apt install postgresql redis nginx python3-venv python3-pip python3-dev libpq-dev gunicorn`

 ## Install and configure BookWyrm